-Anyone who drives implicitly consents to the testing of his or her blood, breath, or urine.
-If the driver is a minor, his or her parents or guardians are considered to have given their consent.
+Anyone who drives implicitly consents to the testing of their blood, breath, or urine.
+If the driver is a minor, their parents or guardians are considered to have given their consent.

 Before administering the test, the police officer must:

-1. inform the driver of his or her constitutional rights;
+1. Inform the driver of their constitutional rights;

-3. inform the driver that his or her license will be suspended if he or she refuses to take the test, or if the test results indicate an elevated BAC; and
+3. Inform the driver that their license will be suspended if they refuse to take the test, or if the test results indicate an elevated BAC; and

-4. inform the driver that evidence of a refusal may be used against him or her in a criminal prosecution.
+4. Inform the driver that evidence of a refusal may be used against them in a criminal prosecution.